Wasserstein Distributionally Robust Regret Optimization: Algorithmic Solutions for the Max-Affine Loss Model Class

-\end{corollary}
+} \end{corollary}

-The above program is convex except for the bilinear terms $\gamma_{ik}\beta$ appearing in the last constraint.
-However, this interaction term is exactly what causes the program to be NP-hard in general.
-Moreover, because the bilinearity appears in the constraints and not in the objective, the feasible set is not a polytope and, therefore, unlike the algorithm in \cite{cho_wasserstein_2024} where there is a bilinear term in the objective of the inner problem, this problem is not amenable to Benders-type cutting-plane methods even in the special case of $p=1$ and $\Vert \cdot\Vert$ being the $\ell_1$-norm or the $\ell_\infty$-norm.
+The above program is convex in all variables except for the bilinear terms $\gamma_{ik}\beta$ and $\beta^\top q_{ik}$ in the last constraint.
+These bilinear couplings are precisely what make the problem NP-hard in general.
+Moreover, since bilinearity appears in the constraints rather than the objective, the feasible set is not a polytope even in the case $p=1$ and $\Vert \cdot\Vert\in\{\Vert\cdot\Vert_1, \Vert\cdot\Vert_\infty\}$, which prevents the direct use of Benders-type cutting-plane methods of the kind employed in \cite{cho_wasserstein_2024}.

-\subsection{Exact algorithms}
+\subsection{Exact Algorithms}